Enterprise Data & Automation

 Test Data Automation provides a range of automated tools for understanding and visualising complex data.

-To solve these challenges, Test Data Automation offers a range of techniques for understanding your data.
+To solve these challenges, Enterprise Test Data offers a range of techniques for understanding your data.
 In addition to ML pattern analysis, these include data profiling, comparisons, and validation.
 These tools reveal patterns, relationships and sensitive information in your data, creating a version-controlled “data dictionary”.
 These reusable data definitions then drive accurate data engineering.

 2. Wide-reaching data generation capabilities

-While Test Data Automation offers ML pattern and multivariate analysis for data generation, this is just one approach in a wider test data generation toolkit.
+While Enterprise Test Data offers ML pattern and multivariate analysis for data generation, this is just one approach in a wider test data generation toolkit.
 Overall, 5 different synthetic data generation techniques meet the diverse data generation use cases found at enterprises today:

 1. ML pattern analysis for generation: Machine Learning defines the patterns in your data, generating production-like data to match these distributions.